Pacers' Haliburton plays through lower leg injury in Game 5 loss to Thunder in NBA Finals

 Haliburton played 10:04 of the first quarter Monday, then left for the locker room area and emerged with a wrap on his lower leg.
 Haliburton checked back into the game with 8:27 left in the first half.

 The injury — whatever it is — has been an issue for much of the series.
-Haliburton was clearly limping after Game 2, then said before Game 3 that there wasn't much to discuss.
+Haliburton was clearly limping after Game 2, then said before Game 3 that there wasn't much to discuss, calling it “just a lower leg thing.”

-“I’m fine.
-Really just a lower leg thing.
-I’ll leave it at that,” Haliburton said before Game 3.
-“I don’t think there’s anything more to elaborate.”

-Pacers coach Rick Carlisle revealed earlier in the series that Haliburton has been experiencing some discomfort, though did not sound overly concerned.
-Haliburton has started all five games in the series.

 Haliburton had seven rebounds and six assists Monday — but missed all six of his shots.